Galata Bridge: History

 Another Italian artist, Michelangelo, was also invited to contribute a design but rejected the proposal, and the idea of building a bridge across the Golden Horn was shelved until the 19th century.

+During the bombing of Istanbul, the area was affected by the British bombs in 1918.

 In 2001 a small-scale version of Leonardo's bridge design was constructed near Oslo, Norway by the contemporary artist Vebjørn Sand, the first civil engineering project based on a Leonardo sketch ever to be constructed.

 Hayratiye bridge

 In the early 19th century, Mahmud II (1808–1839) had a bridge built further up the Golden Horn, between Azapkapı and Unkapanı.
 This bridge, known as the Hayratiye (Benefaction in English), was opened on September 3, 1836.
 The project was carried out by Deputy Lord High Admiral Fevzi Ahmet Paşa using the workers and facilities of the naval arsenal at nearby Kasımpaşa.
 According to the History of Lutfi, this bridge was built on linked pontoons and was around 500–540 m long.